Green-Software-Foundation/patterns/docs/catalog/cloud/evaluate-whether-to-use-TLS-termination.md

 ## Considerations
 A balanced level of security can offer a more sustainable and energy efficient workload while a higher level of security may increase the requirements on compute resources.

+Consider applying the principles of "Just Enough Security", and Terminate TLS at your border gateway for most standard applications that do not have strict compliance requirements.